joshuamkite/sam-nhs-queries/README.md

 # sam nhs queries

 This project demonstrates authenticating to the NHS content API and archiving data from it methodically to DynamoDB using Serverless Application Model (SAM) with Python.
 The API has a multi-stage authentication mechanism, is rate limited, and final-stage bearer tokens have a short lifetime.
-Data collection is in stages, using various techniques to accommodate all these requirements
+Data collection is in stages, using various techniques to accommodate all these requirements.

 - [sam nhs queries](#sam-nhs-queries)
   - [Components](#components)